ericpgreen/ghr/schedule.md

 * * *

-### <a name="mod6"></a> Module 6 - Observational and Qualitative Research Designs
+### <a name="mod6"></a> Module 6 - Observational Research Designs

-The goal of this module is teach you how to use observational and qualitative designs to describe health phenomena and to triangulate evidence suggestive of a causal relationship between an exposure and an outcome.
+The goal of this module is teach you how to use observational designs to describe health phenomena and examine associations between exposures and outcomes.

 <!---
 #### Learning Objectives